 It is not known whether fluticasone furoate or vilanterol are excreted in human breast milk.
 However, other corticosteroids and beta2-agonists have been detected in human milk.
 Since there are no data from controlled trials on the use of BREO ELLIPTA by nursing mothers, caution should be exercised when it is administered to a nursing woman.

-BREO ELLIPTA is not indicated for use in children.
-The safety and efficacy in pediatric patients have not been established.
+BREO ELLIPTA is not indicated for use in children and adolescents.
+The safety and efficacy in pediatric patients (aged 17 years and younger) have not been established.

 Based on available data, no adjustment of the dosage of BREO ELLIPTA in geriatric patients is necessary, but greater sensitivity in some older individuals cannot be ruled out.

 Clinical trials of BREO ELLIPTA for COPD included 2,508 subjects aged 65 and older and 564 subjects aged 75 and older.
+Clinical trials of BREO ELLIPTA for asthma included 854 subjects aged 65 years and older.
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger subjects.

 Fluticasone furoate systemic exposure increased by up to 3-fold in subjects with hepatic impairment compared with healthy subjects.
 Hepatic impairment had no effect on vilanterol systemic exposure.
 Use BREO ELLIPTA with caution in patients with moderate or severe hepatic impairment.
 Monitor patients for corticosteroid-related side effects [see CLINICAL PHARMACOLOGY].